firmansubagjaa/firmansubagjaa/README.md

 # Hi Folks!👋 I'm Firman.
 <p>
-	An undergraduate student majoring in Computer Science, I am an enthusiastic and adventurous Front end Developer of various projects.
+	An undergraduate student majoring in Computer Science, he's an enthusiastic and adventurous Front end Developer of various projects.
 I am currently focusing on my studies to learn the basic fundamentals of computer science.
 </p>

 <p>📩 How to reach: subagja.firman33@gmail.com</p>